gajczix/qtknots/README.md

 # qtknots
-Program for computing knots, crossings and double negative index from C-link
+Program for computing knots, crossings and double negative index from C-link.

+Currently under develompent.